 Why list your home for sale with a real estate agent?

 Listings represented by agents generally sell for more money.
-In 2017, homes sold with the assistance of an agent went for 30% more (at an average $250,000) than homes sold by owner (an average $190,000).
+According to the National Association of Realtors (NAR) 2019 Profile of Homebuyers and Sellers, homes recently sold with the assistance of an agent went for 40% more (at an average $280,000) than homes sold by owner (an average $200,000).

 What does an agent do to help you sell the house fast?

-Note that the speed at which your home sells depends on a number of factors, such as how many homes are currently for sale in your market, the health of the general economy, and mortgage interest rates.
-In 2017, homes sold on average in as quickly as 3 weeks—in 2012, it was 11 weeks.
+Note that the speed at which your home sells depends on a number of market factors, such as how many homes are currently for sale in your area, the health of the general economy, and whether buyers find mortgage interest rates to be favorable.
+In August 2020, homes sold on average as quickly as 22 days — in 2012, it was 11 weeks.